onebeyond/generator-systemic/generators/app/templates/root/_README.md

 <%_ } -%>

 # DOCS
-The _/docs_ folder holds the synchronous api documentation for the endpoints exposed by the __routes__ component.
+The _components/routes/spec-routes.js_ file holds the synchronous api documentation for the endpoints defined into the __routes__ component.
+The swagger api documentation is exposed at the `/__/docs/api` endpoint.
-As defined in the above section the [_syncapi.yaml_](docs/syncapi.yaml) is used by the [swagger-endpoint-validator](https://www.npmjs.com/package/swagger-endpoint-validator) in order to:
-- validate the requests and responses.
-- expose the swagger api documentation at the `/__/docs/api` endpoint.

 # DOCKER